SolderedElectronics/Soldered-Obstacle-Sensor-Arduino-Library/README.md

 - ***other*** - *keywords* file highlights function words in your IDE, *library.properties* enables implementation with Arduino Library Manager.

 ### Hardware design
-You can find hardware design for this board in *Obstacle sensor with easyC* hardware repository.
+You can find hardware design for this board in [*Obstacle sensor with easyC*](https://github.com/SolderedElectronics/Obstacle-sensor-with-easyC-hardware-design) hardware repository.

+You can find hardware design for this board in [*Obstacle sensor TCRT5000 breakout*](https://github.com/SolderedElectronics/Obstacle-sensor-TCRT5000-breakout-hardware-design) hardware repository.

 ### Documentation